bmcgee9/craftBeerSalesDB/IMPLEMENTATION.md

 ## When importing beersNoCountriesToImport.csv as the products table make sure to import the Size and ABV columns as TEXT instead of DOUBLES (see reasoning in issue defined in Step 2).

-It is worth noting that I spent a large amount of time editing the excel sheets so that they could run smoothly.
+It is worth noting that I spent a large amount of time editing the excel sheets before importing them.
 These changes included:
 - Adding the order_id column in the transactions table
 - Deleting redundant columns from the transactions table
 - Manually adding appropriate missing Vendor_codes in the products table